COUNTRY WHERE FAMILIES ARE HAPPY

 The official language is Armenian.
 It is considered a separate branch of the Indo-European family of languages.
-The Armenian alphabet was created by Mesrop Mashtots in 405 and consists of 39 letters.
+The Armenian current alphabet was collected by outstanding Professor and Saint Mesrop Mashtots in 405 and consists of 39 letters.

 Armenia is the first country to adopt Christianity as a state religion in 301 AD.
-The Armenian Apostolic Church is one of the oldest Christian churches.
-The church is called Apostolic in honor of the apostles Thaddeus and Bartholomew, who were the first to preach Christianity in Armenia.
-It is also called Gregorian in honor of Gregory the Illuminator, who was the first Catholicos of all Armenians.
+Thus, Armenian Apostolic Church is the oldest Christian church of the world.
+It is called Apostolic in honor of the apostles Thaddeus and Bartholomew, who were the first to preach Christianity in Armenia.
+The first Catholicos of all Armenians was Gregory the Illuminator.
 Armenia, also known as the “Land of Churches”, has over 4,000 monasteries and churches, which can be found all over the country.
 95% of Armenians are followers of the Christian belief.

 While most of the Armenian churches were built on top of pagan temples, one temple managed to survive the Christianization of the country.
 Garni, which is currently the only standing Greco-Roman colonnaded building in the territory of the former Soviet Union.
 The Garni Temple is the best known symbol of Pre-Christian Armenia, yet more temples are being discovered throughout the country.
 The excavation of the pagan temple Hoghmik were resumed in 2003, revealing more information about the forgotten Armenian pagan past.